Checkout.com Uncovered: What You Need to Know Before You Sign On

 Founded in 2012, Checkout.com is a merchant account provider that specializes in processing international payments for e-commerce businesses.
 According to the pricing section of its website, the company offers merchants interchange-plus , or flat-rate pricing options.
 The company is similar to Stripe or 2Checkout in that it bundles its payment gateway with a merchant account as part of an all-in-one software solution.
 Checkout.com was originally known as “Opus Payments” before changing its name to Checkout.com in April 2012.Checkout.com has partnered with a number of other businesses, including Mamo, Alchemy Pay, and NetEase Games.
 It has also purchased ubble, ProcessOut, Icefire, and Pin Payments.

-The company supports payments in 150+ currencies with around 18 different payment methods, including alternative payment methods such as digital wallets like Apple Pay and Google Pay.
-They also boast quick payouts, risk scoring, fraud protection, e-commerce solutions, and data reporting and analytics.
+(link unavailable) facilitates payments in over 150 currencies and supports around 18 different payment methods, including digital wallets like Apple Pay and Google Pay.
+The platform provides features such as quick payouts, risk scoring, fraud protection, e-commerce solutions, and data reporting and analytics.

 Subscription Payment Processing

-For businesses with recurring payment models, Checkout.com offers a secure and easy-to-use subscription payment processing service.
-This service can support various international markets by accommodating major credit and debit cards for mobile payments.
+For businesses with recurring payment models, (link unavailable) offers a subscription payment processing service.
+This service supports various international markets by accommodating major credit and debit cards for mobile payments.

 Mobile Payments